Benoît Delhomme

-Benoît Delhomme (born 28 August 1961) is a French film cinematographer.
+Benoît Delhomme (born 28 August 1961) is a French film cinematographer and film director.

 Career

 Delhomme graduated from the École nationale supérieure Louis-Lumière in 1982.

 He was assistant cameraman on Jean de Florette and Manon des Sources (1986) before becoming director of photography on feature films in the early 1990s.
+His filmography includes The Scent of Green Papaya (1993), What Time Is It There?
+(2001), The Theory of Everything (2014) and At Eternity's Gate (2018).
+In addition, Delhomme directed two commercials for Dior ("The Atelier of Dreams" and "The Garden of Dreams").

-In addition, Delhomme directed two commercials for Dior ("The Atelier of Dreams" and "The Garden of Dreams") before making his directorial debut with Mothers' Instinct.
+In 2024, he made his directorial debut with Mothers' Instinct, an English-language remake of the French film of the same name.